-Alcohol does quite a bit of damage to your body, but I’m sure you already knew that.
+Alcohol does quite a bit of damage to your body, but I’m sure you already knew that, read more below to learn about the 5 worst effects alcohol has on your body.
 Consuming alcohol does more than make you drunk or give you a hangover in the morning; alcohol has many long-term effects that may have you thinking twice about getting drunk every weekend.
 Granted, most of these things won’t happen with moderate alcohol consumption, but even then if you drink a little bit over long periods of time, then it will harm your body.
 Before you decide to get drunk with your pals this weekend, consider these 5 things alcohol does to your body.

 We’ve all seen it on television or in movies: someone drinks too much alcohol and their liver seems to dissolve and die instantly.
 That’s actually pretty accurate, even in the most ridiculous cartoons.
 In reality, however, there are three main maladies that can come from too much alcohol consumption: fatty liver, alcoholic hepatitis, and alcoholic cirrhosis.
 Fatty liver is the tip of the iceberg, and only has minimal symptoms, if any.
 This disease only has light symptoms such as fatigue and weakness, and can go away if you stop drinking a lot.
 Alcoholic hepatitis is much more severe: symptoms include vomiting, severe pain, weight loss, and jaundice.
 If left untreated it can lead to liver failure and even death.
 Lastly, alcoholic cirrhosis is the scarring of the liver, and has similar symptoms to alcoholic hepatitis but much more intense.